250 Aesthetic Names For Girls And Boys, With Meanings

 42. Flora

-This enchanting name translates to flower, according to the Latin origin.
-It is also the name of the Roman goddess of springtime.
+This enchanting name translates to flower, according to its Latin origin.
+It is also the name of the Roman Goddess of the spring and of flowers and blossoms (2).

 43. Gardenia

 Gardenia is a sweet-smelling flower with a base note similar to the scent of jasmine.
-The feminine name means garden’s flower.
+The feminine name means ‘garden flower.’

 44. Gemini

-The name Gemini hails from Latin origin and means twins.
-It is also the name of the constellation and the astrological sign that creates a sense of passion and commitment.
+The name Gemini hails from Latin origin and means ‘twins.’
+It is also the name of the constellation, and as the astrological sign, the name has a sense of passion and commitment (3).
 It is an ideal name for a baby girl born between May and June.

 45. Godiva